wgsl-tooling-wg/wesl-spec/README.md

 and 3) not too difficult to integrate into community tools.

 The simple enhancements we want to find will take some time to stabilize.
-Adventerous projects will be able to opt in to experimental enhancements to try alongside stable features.
+Adventurous projects will be able to opt in to experimental enhancements to try alongside stable features.

-Our first two WESL enhancments are:
+Our first two WESL enhancements are:

 - `import` statements
-to enable a module system so users can organize their shaders across mulitple file.
+to enable a module system so users can organize their shaders across multiple file.
 See spec draft here: **[imports]**.
 - conditional translation via `@if` statements so shaders can be customized based on external flags.